 The Siberian Husky is known for its mesmerizing blue eyes or a combination of eye colors.
 However, the Alaskan cousin will mostly have just brown eyes.
 And when it comes to size, Alaskans tend to be just slightly smaller, though weighing almost the same.

 But what makes the two truly different is in the temperament.
 Alaskan Huskies were bred specifically for the job of pulling sleds.
-The Alaskans have better stamina and are usually the dogs used for long distance races.
+The Alaskans have better stamina and are usually the choice-of-dogs used for long distance races.
 They can run 100 miles in 24 hours!

-Check out these Alaskan Huskies hard at work:
+Check out these Alaskan Huskies hard at work.